Debug Snippets in Studio

 6. View the contents of the Variables section of the Run & Debug panel.
 This section shows the variables and their values when the debugger has executed all of the snippet code.
 Dynamic data objects show the value {Dynamic}.
 Click to expand them and view the values of their members.

 7. Check for errors in the _err variable at any point in the debugging process.
 Some errors pop up as toastClosed Toast messages are small, temporary pop-up messages on the bottom of the screen indicating things like errors and successes.
-They are built-in to CXone functionality and can appear on any screen. messages in the Snippet editor window.
+They are built-in to CXone Mpower functionality and can appear on any screen. messages in the Snippet editor window.

 Debug with a Breakpoint